trinityimma/TelerikAcademy/WebDesign/3.JavaScriptPartOne/10.Exam/README.md

 You are given an integer array `arr`, consisting of `N` integers.
 Find the maximum possible sum of consecutive numbers in `arr`.
 For example: if the array `arr` consists of the numbers 1, 6, -9, 4, 4, -2, 10, -1, the maximum possible sum of consecutive numbers is 16 (the consecutive numbers are 4, 4, -2 and 10).

-Your task is to write a JavaScript method named "`Solve`" that solves the problem.
+Your task is to write a JavaScript method named `Solve` that solves the problem.

 ### Input